wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 In a multiprocessor system, to ensure coherence of cached data while allowing every processor to manipulate data in its private L1 cache, hardware already implements a multi-reader, single-writer locking protocol for each individual cache line, dubbed "cache coherence protocol".
 We use MSI as an example.
-When a cache line is to be read by the cache controller, the controller sends a read-shared message to either the bus or the directory.
+When a cache line is to be read by the cache controller, the controller sends a load-shared message to either the bus or the directory.
 The controller will be granted the permission to read through one of the following paths: (1) There are no sharing processors.
 The requestor will be granted "S" state.
 (2) There are several sharing processors in "S" state.
 The requestor will also be